 One of the nice things about Gig Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Gig Harbor in 2010 was $43,857, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $175,428 for a family of four.
-However, Gig Harbor contains both very wealthy and poor people as well.
+The per capita income in Gig Harbor in 2010 was $43,349, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $173,396 for a family of four.

-Gig Harbor is a very ethnically-diverse city.
+Gig Harbor is a somewhat ethnically-diverse city.
 The people who call Gig Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gig Harbor residents report their race to be White, followed by Asian.
-Important ancestries of people in Gig Harbor include English, Irish, Scottish, and Norwegian.
+Important ancestries of people in Gig Harbor include German, Irish, English, Norwegian, and Scottish.

 The most common language spoken in Gig Harbor is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Chinese.